 The Network for Transdisciplinary Research td-net of the Swiss Academies of Arts and Sciences hosts the portal.
 It does so in close collaboration with a series of editors and experts which form an open community in inter- and transdisciplinary research and related fields.

-We are in the process of setting up a community of practice on developing and using methods and tools to support collaboration between experts and stakeholders from science and practice.
+We foster a community of practice to develop, test and adapt methods and tools that support collaboration between experts and stakeholders from science and practice.

 Our authors provide short reports of practical experiences they are making with the methods presented in our toolbox.
 They illustrate the variety of possible applications and outcomes of the methods.